alienflip/degenDeploy/proposal.md

 This ask will be in line with the laid down milestones as detailed below

-1. launching a feature-complete product on testnet
+1. launching a feature-complete product on our testnet
-3. launching on ONE mainnet
+2. forming a DAO with 5-out-of-9 multisig with our DAOs
-4. code audit
+3. launching on our mainnet with audit
-5. attracting 1k daily active users (with launch video, PR promotion)
+4. attracting 1k daily active users (with launch video, full PR promotion)
-6. attracting 10k daily active users (with a detailed roadmap, governance process)
+5. attracting 10k daily active users (with a detailed roadmap, governance process)

 # External Links